Happy Independence Day to all Ghanaians! Ghana is 60 years old today.

 I met Boakyewaa Glover early last year and she was gracious enough to gift me with two of her novels – Tendai: Nature and Science Unleashed and The Justice: A Political Thriller!
 I finished reading Tendai last year and the novel was a good blend of sci-fi and mystery.
 Her latest novel – The Justice was published back in 2013 and is very high up on my TBR list.
 Apparently the sex scenes in The Justice are pretty spicy, which is rare for Africa fiction.
 I love that Glover’s books are available in many boutiques and shops, including Shell service station shops, making her work accessible to all Ghanaians.

-Mamle Kabu or Mamle Wolo are the pseudonyms of Martina Odonkor, who is a writer of Ghanaian and German ancestry.
+Mamle Wolo is a writer of Ghanaian and German ancestry.
 I was pleasantly surprised to find that her short story ‘The End of Skill’ was shortlisted for the Caine Prize in 2009 (the year E.C Osondu won!).
-Kabu’s YA (young adult) novel The Kaya-Girl won the Burt Award for African Literature in 2011.
+Mamle’s YA (young adult) novel The Kaya-Girl won the Burt Award for African Literature in 2011.
 The cover art for The Kaya-Girl is stunning.